Skip to main content

 Remote browser control (node host proxy)

 If the Gateway runs on a different machine than the browser, run a node host on the machine that has Chrome/Brave/Edge/Chromium.
-The Gateway will proxy browser actions to that node (no separate browser control server required).
+The Gateway proxies browser actions to that node; no separate browser control server is required.
 Use gateway.nodes.browser.mode to control auto-routing and gateway.nodes.browser.node to pin a specific node if multiple are connected.
 Security + remote setup: Browser tool, Remote access, Tailscale, Security